Here is a list of top 20 RV camping tips designed to make your camping life easier and more enjoyable from beginning to end.

-10. If you are using your own utensils, take cutlery with you that is old and will not be missed if it doesn't return with you.
+10. If you are using your own utensils, take cutlery with you that is old and will not be missed if it doesn't return home with you.
 Knives and other utensils are easily lost on extended camping trips, so leave your expensive items at home.

-11. For convenience and to prevent breakage during travel, keep cutlery separate from crockery by placing them in plastic, lidded containers.
+11. For convenience and to prevent breakage during travel, keep cutlery separate from cookery by placing them in plastic, lidded containers.
 Here is a list of items you are likely to require: a fork, knife, spoon, teaspoon, mug, beaker, plate and soup bowl per person should suffice.

 12. Don't forget a vegetable peeler, corkscrew and can opener!
 If you like wine and food from the can you want be able to survive without a corkscrew and can opener.